protocol-particles/protocol-particles.github.io/content/Particles/P1/Information.md

 ### Subjectivity

-Subjectivity is a localized phenomenon expressing some kind of [[Gravity.md|priority]] or utility function.
+Subjectivity is a localized phenomenon expressing some kind of [[Phenomena/Gravitropy/|gravitropic]] priority or utility function.
 Adjacent to the idea of the selfish gene[^1], anthropologically[^2] speaking, subjectivity may be a critical component for survival.
 Subjectivity can be turned against the subject itself, which indicates the existence of [[Rotation.md|rotation]] or [[Inversion.md|inversion]] strategies.
 Tragically, subjects often [[Weaponization.md|weaponize]] their own subjectivity against themselves wherever the shades between [[Balance.md#Thresholds|thresholds]] and